 Set a good example to gain the respect of your restaurant staff.
 A team that respects its management is more likely to deliver a productive and efficient performance.
 Also, encourage regular team activities so they can gel well together and perform as a team rather than putting each other down for professional success.

 7. Distribute Pet Projects

-Pet project is an activity which a person deems as his personal favorite.
+Pet project is an activity which a person deems as his personal favourite.
 Encourage your staff to list down their pet projects.
-Enlist all the pet projects of your staff members, and map each employee to his favorite task.
+Enlist all the pet projects of your staff members, and map each employee to his favourite task.
 By allocating pet projects, you can ensure that the tasks will be performed quickly and efficiently.